crturliuc/crturliuc.github.io/_posts/2026-02-18-on-writing_music.md

 ---
 This post is addressed to people that would like to write rock/metal music but have no experience in writing music.
 Note that I am also a hobbyist, and a lazy one at that, so take everything with a grain of salt.
 Despite my process being rudimentary, I believe it can still offer a few initial directions and help with complete beginner painpoints.
-The following text is a verbatim email sent to a friend addressing this topic.
+The following text is a verbatim email sent to a friend addressing this topic (except some markdown formatting).

 "Hi Piyush,